sanity-io/visual-editing/packages/nuxt-loader/README.md

 Link to @sanity/overlays README with setup.

+Show how to use `jsx` utils.

-Show how to set `data-sanity` attributes.
+Alternatively show how to set `data-sanity` attributes.

 ### Vercel Visual Editing